Concept Gradient: Concept-based Interpretation Without Linear Assumption: Conclusion

 \section{Conclusion}

-We revisited the fundamental assumptions of CAV, one of the most popular concept-based explanation methods.
-We tackled the problem from a mathematical standpoint and proposed CG to generalize CAV beyond linear functions and corrected normalization term.
-Empirical experiments demonstrated that CG outperforms CAV in both synthetic and real datasets.
+We revisited the fundamental assumptions of CAV, one of the most popular concept-based, gradient interpretation methods.
+We tackled the problem from a mathematical standpoint and proposed CG to directly evaluate the gradient of a given target model with respect to concepts.
+Our insight explains the success of CAV, which is a linear special case of CG.
+Empirical experiments demonstrated that CG outperforms CAV on real datasets and is useful in interpreting models for critical domain applications.
 Currently CG depends on the representation of input.
-Devising a input representation invariant method is an interesting future direction.
+Devising an input representation invariant method is an interesting future direction.
+CG also requires user-specified concepts to function.
+Integrating automatic novel concepts discovery mechanisms into the method may be useful in applications with insufficient domain knowledge.

-\begin{ack} I would like to thank Karen who supported me and offered deep insight into the study. \end{ack}